Glorycs29/HTML-CSS/README.md

  It is the pivot from content to code.
 </p>

-## Introduction CSS
+## <marquee> Introduction CSS </marquee>
 <p>
 - 🤯 What actually CSS is?
 CSS stands for Cascading Style Sheets
 CSS describes how HTML elements are to be displayed on screen, paper, or in other media CSS saves a lot of work.
-It can control the layout of multiple web pages all at once External stylesheets are stored in CSS files
+It can control the layout of multiple web pages all at once External stylesheets are stored in CSS files.
+The style definitions are normally saved in external .css files.
+With an external stylesheet file, you can change the look of an entire website by changing just one file!
 </p>